Gordon Ramsay’s Apple Cobbler: A Dutch Crumble Sensation

 • Excess juice: The apples used in the pie might be particularly juicy, releasing too much liquid during baking.

-• Not enough thickening agent: If there’s not enough flour, cornstarch, or other thickening agents in the filling, the juices won’t set up properly.
+• Not enough thickening agent: If the filling does not contain enough flour, cornstarch, or other thickening agents, the juices will not set up properly.

 • Underbaking: The pie might not have been baked long enough for the filling to thicken.